ELIORA BOUSQUET'S COLLECTIONS OF PAINTINGS

 Imagine Eliora Bousquet's paintings at your home Watch Eliora Bousquet's collection Renaissance in video Visit Eliora Bousquet's collection Renaissance online shop

-An introduction by the Artist:
+The story behind written by the Artist:

-Life is like a wild flower, which lives only two of our four seasons.
-It blooms in spring - What a magical moment of grace! - to flourish, vivacious, under the sun of Amon.
-Then it wrinkles on a brown autumn day ...
+Life is like a wildflower that lives only two of our four seasons.
+It blooms in spring, a magical moment of grace, to flourish, hardy, under the sun of Amon.
+Then it wilts, withers, on a brown autumn day...
 And nothing replaces it when winter has come.
-In this land of ice, full of confused remembrances that no sun will embrace, hope seems to be lost.
-Unless a rainbow comes to light the space and draw again the covenant of the Beginning ... the promise made to Noah, somewhere near some famous Mount: a sign of renewal.

-In the beginning autumn of my life, I still dream of an eternal spring where hope would flourish, a guarantee of blue tomorrows.
-"Renaissance" is the name I chose for this collection, in a node to my favorite period of history, because placed under the sign of creativity and renewal.
+In the autumn of my life, I still dream of an eternal spring where hope would bloom, a pledge of blue tomorrows.
+'Renaissance' is the name I chose for this collection, as a nod to my favorite period of history, because it is marked by creativity and renewal.
+It represents both the lost paradise and the Promised Land, the Elysian fields, the gardens of Arcadia... the rediscovered Eden, a place of all possibilities!

 (*) : Pierre de Ronsard, Sonnets for Helen